 First of all, just like Yakuza 6 and Yakuza Kiwami/Zero, Megadimension Neptunia VIIR is only running at a solid 30fp whereas the original game has an unlocked framerate which was up to 60 but was regularly about 45fps on the base PS4.
 I don’t find an issue with this – the combat isn’t real-time, it’s all turn-based and the game has enough blur and a solid 30fps that you wouldn’t really notice.
 However, I do know some people may not be happy with this – I imagine it’s due to the game looking a lot better and is most likely either on a new engine or an updated one.

 Secondly – VR.
 I know, you probably thought I had forgotten about it as it’s the main feature yet I haven’t talked about it yet.
 Basically, the VR is great, but it’s also kind of pointless.
-The game isn’t playable in VR itself, every now and again you are instructed to grab your headset, put it on, and then hold down the X button so the narrative begins.
+The game isn’t playable in VR itself, every now and again you are instructed to grab your headset, put it on, and then hold down the Cross button so the narrative begins.
 These segments take place in your room as you receive visits from the various characters of the game as they emerge through portals or even through the roof.
 I really enjoyed these segments as they cram so much video game trivia in there and obscure references that they really had me laughing out loud a few times.
-For example, Neptune describes how she saw a pink blob-like creature which sang to her which caused her to fall asleep.
+For example, Neptune describes how she saw a pink blob-like creature that sang to her which caused her to fall asleep.
 Upon waking up, she realised the aforementioned creature had drawn all over her face in a marker pen – clearly referencing Jiggly-Puff.
 There were other references, like Takeshi’s Challenge, just casually thrown into the conversations as well.

 So, If I enjoyed them so much, why do I say the VR is pointless?
-Well, as good as they are, they don’t offer anything to the actual story as all the interactions you have are their own thing and nothing to do with the actual game.
+Well, as good as they are, they don’t offer anything to the actual story as all the interactions you have are their own thing and have nothing to do with the actual game.
 Don’t get me wrong – the quality of the segments are great and the VR is really good, even though it’s a little blurry in the distance, but I was left wanting more.
-If you don’t have a headset, or you can’t be bothered to turn it on and off everytime a segment comes up, you can just hold down a button and opt to see the scene in 2D.
+If you don’t have a headset, or you can’t be bothered to turn it on and off every time a segment comes up, you can just hold down a button and opt to see the scene in 2D.
 That’s right, you still get all the VR content, even if you don’t have a VR headset, you just look around with the control stick instead (and it’s on the TV).

 I’ve only played a few of the Megadimension Neptunia games on PS3 and Vita but Megadimension Neptunia VIIR is by far my favourite of the bunch, it’s the best looking and the most accessible.
 The issue is, will existing owners find anything new in picking it up?
 Other than the improved graphics, revamp of the controls and menu systems, and the added (VR) interaction segments – not really.
-The game seems easier, there is no New Game+ and my colleague who has fully completed the game has informed me that there is only one ending this time around instead of two.
+The game seems easier, there is no New Game+, and my colleague who has fully completed the game has informed me that there is only one ending this time around instead of two.
 I would still highly recommend fans of the series and newcomers to pick it up, just be aware that this isn’t a new game, it’s just a very good remake of a game from 2015.

 Megadimension Neptunia VIIR£54.99